farooq-teqniqly/devhabit-api/README.md

 3. **GitHub Secrets**: Add the following secrets to your GitHub repository (Settings > Secrets and variables > Actions):
    - `AZURE_CREDENTIALS`: The complete JSON output from the service principal creation
    - `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID
+   - `SQL_USERNAME`: The admin username for the SQL server (e.g., 'sqladmin')
+   - `SQL_PASSWORD`: The admin password for the SQL server (must meet Azure SQL password requirements)

 ### Resource Naming